 This section gives details of getting the deed conveyance under society’s name through an advocate and proceeds to list rules on renovation and repair.
 Member’s contributions towards repair are stated, along with the procedure of inviting tenders from architects/ developers, and a step-by-step guide to the entire redevelopment process is given.
 Guidelines on emergency planning schemes, disaster management and response machinery are prescribed as well.

-Minor yet important rules regarding day-to-day operational activities are mentioned in the bye-laws.
+Minor yet important rules regarding day-to-day operational activities are mentioned in the bye-laws of residential society .
 These include sending and displaying notices on general meetings and their resolutions, how to fix the Notice Board and what to display on it, penalty amounts for member breaches against the society, regulating the services, amenities as per members’ convenience, fixing timings and rules for use of common areas such as parks, staircases, etc, making available spaces for members to install solar energy electrical systems, making copies of the documents required by the members and the charge per page.

-The answer to any question you have about the functioning of your society can be found in the model bye-laws.
+The answer to any question you have about the functioning of your society can be found in the model bye-laws of housing society .
 They may seem verbose or cumbersome, but they should be on your ‘essential reading list’ as they are your ‘set in stone’ legal chaperones that cannot be refuted by any society under any circumstances.
 As part of a society, you’d be remiss if you are not aware of your basic rights and duties, your society’s foundational policies, its management and the guidelines that dictate its decisions.
 A lot of homeowners harbour an approach of ‘we’ll cross that bridge when we get to it’ with respect to the rules of a society, thinking all is accomplished once they have occupied their residence inside it.
-Be that as it may, to avoid being misinformed or manipulated by dishonest committee members, to stop the violation of your rights, or simply to be aware of the workings of the community you’re part of, familiarising yourself with model bye-laws is necessary.
-Model bye-laws are easily available online to peruse in your own time.
+Be that as it may, to avoid being misinformed or manipulated by dishonest committee members, to stop the violation of your rights, or simply to be aware of the workings of the community you’re part of, familiarising yourself with model bye-laws of housing society is necessary.
+Cooperative society bye-laws are easily available online to peruse in your own time.
 Otherwise, as a member you have the right to ask for a copy from your society.